Background

 Quick links and resources

-CMS implemented a nationwide prior authorization program in July 2020 for certain hospital outpatient department (OPD) services, with additional services added in July 2021.
+CMS implemented a nationwide prior authorization program in July 2020 for certain hospital outpatient department (OPD) services, with additional services added in July 2021 and July 2023.
 CMS believes prior authorization for certain hospital OPD services will ensure that Medicare beneficiaries continue to receive medically necessary care while protecting the Medicare Trust Fund from improper payments and keeping the medical necessity documentation requirements unchanged for providers.

 Blepharoplasty, blepharoptosis repair, and brow ptosis repair